What's Inside The Elite Lawn Care Program?

 Visit 6: Late Summer Recovery

 As temperatures start dropping into the upper 80s and night temperatures cool, the lawn enters recovery mode.
-This visit includes a moderate fertilization to support recovery, plus grub control timing if grub pressure is present in your area.
+This visit includes a moderate fertilization to support recovery, plus grub control timing if grub pressure is present.
+For cool-season lawns, this is the lead-in to aeration and overseeding.
+For Bermuda, this visit sets up the lawn to enter dormancy in good shape.

-This is one of the most valuable visits of the year.
-For cool-season fescue lawns, we aerate and overseed in early fall, taking advantage of the open soil to establish new seed before winter.
-The fall fertilization application that goes with it is heavy on nitrogen because cool-season grasses use it for root development through fall and winter.
+One of the most valuable visits of the year.
+For cool-season fescue lawns, we aerate and overseed in early fall, taking advantage of open soil to establish new seed before winter.
+The fall fertilization is heavy on nitrogen because cool-season grasses use it for root development through fall and winter.
+For Bermuda lawns, this visit focuses on root-building fertilization — the fertility stored in roots and rhizomes now drives stronger spring green-up next year.

-Visit 8: Winter Pre-Emergent and Dormant Feeding
+Visit 8: Winter Pre-Emergent And Dormant Feeding

-The final visit of the season applies pre-emergent for winter weeds (poa annua, henbit, chickweed) and a final fertilization to set up the lawn for winter.
+The final visit applies pre-emergent for winter weeds (poa annua, henbit, chickweed) and a final fertilization to set up the lawn for winter.
 Cool-season grasses get a lighter rate to avoid pushing tender growth into freezing conditions.
 Bermuda gets a low-nitrogen, higher-potassium application that helps with winter hardiness without forcing growth.

 What Every Visit Includes

-You get communication.
 We respond to questions between visits.
 We come back for spot retreats at no charge if a treatment does not hold.
 We tell you the truth even when it is not what you want to hear.

 What Is Not Included